ServiceNow/azimuth/docs/docs/key-concepts/syntax-analysis.md

 ### Word Count

-To compute the number of words per utterance, we use the spacy model from the config.
+To compute the number of words per utterance, we use the spaCy model from the config.

 ```python
 import spacy